andre-koga/minilang/README.md

 CS 4641 Final Project

 ## Authors:
-- Andre Koga
+- Koga, Andre
-- Samuel Taubman
+- Taubman, Samuel
-- Irene Oh
+- Oh, Irene
--
+- Mannuru, Mokshith

 ## Description:
 Compact and local tool for language detection.
 Uses different methods such as Naive Bayes, Transformers, Support Vector Machines, and Random Forests.
-Capable of detecting origin among 42 languages.
+Capable of detecting sentence origin among 42 languages.

 ## Software:
 Programmed in Python with NumPy, Pandas, Matplotlib, Transformers, and some other packages.